 Dr. Moore served on the Fogarty International Center Advisory Board of Directors, NIH from 2009 to 2013.
 He served on the Alumni Board of Directors, School of Public Health, University of Michigan from 1987 to 1993.
 Dr. Moore served on the Dean's Alumni Council, Bloomberg School of Public Health, at Johns Hopkins University from 1998 to 2002.
 He has also served as an Affiliate Associate Professor of Environmental Health for the University of Washington, Seattle from 1994 to 2003 and as an Adjunct Professor of Epidemiology, for the Medical University of Southern Africa, Pretoria, South Africa from 1999 to 2002.
-He served on the Board of Directors for the Africa Center for Health and Human Security, at George Washington University from 2006 to 2009.
+He served on the Board of Directors for the Africa Center for Health and Human Security, at

+George Washington University from 2006 to 2009.
 Dr. Moore served as an Adjunct Professor of Epidemiology, at University of Hanoi, Vietnam from 1999 to 2002.
 Dr. Moore is the Founder and President of PH RockWood Corporation, which is focused on the prevention, treatment and control of infectious diseases worldwide.
 Dr. Moore has served on the Board of Directors for Biodefense Gamma LLC since 2009, a company that specializes in purified gamma globulin therapy for a number of infectious diseases.
-Dr. Moore serves on the Board of Trustees for Friends of the University of Stellenbosch Foundation, a position he has held since 2005, the Board of Directors for the Safe Blood for China Foundation, a position he has held since 2004, and the Board of Directors for Constituency for Africa since 2004, and is its Interim Chairman.
-Dr. Moore currently serves on the Board of Directors of Immune Therapeutics (OTC: IMUN), a position he has held since 2018.
+Dr. Moore serves on the Board of Trustees for Friends of the University of Stellenbosch Foundation, a position he has held since 2005, the Board of Directors for the Safe Blood for China Foundation, a position he has held since 2004, and the Board of Directors for Constituency for Africa since 2004, and served as its Interim Chairman.
+Dr. Moore currently serves on the Board of Directors for the Institute of Human Virology, School of Medicine, University of Maryland, and the Board of Directors for the Global Virus Network since September 2019.

+Dr. Moore served as Chairperson for the Washington Suburban Sanitation Commission (2011-2012) which has an annual budget of \$1.7 billion.
+Dr. Moore served as Commissioner for the Maryland Health Care Commission, appointed by the Governor of Maryland in 2008.
 Dr. Moore received his B.S. and Doctor of Veterinary Medicine degrees from Tuskegee Institute; his Masters of Public Health degree in Epidemiology from the University of Michigan; and his Ph.D. in Epidemiology from the Johns Hopkins University.